Find Affordable College Courses

 $17,540 Average Tuition & Fees

 Out of the 25 schools in the Middle Atlantic Region that were part of this year’s ranking, SUNY Empire State College landed the # 5 spot on the list.
-SUNY Empire is a moderately-sized public school located in the suburb of Saratoga Springs.
+SUNY Empire is a medium-sized public school located in the suburb of Saratoga Springs.

 SUNY Empire undergraduate students pay an average of $17,540 in tuition and fees each year.
 The average amount in student loans that public policy majors at SUNY Empire take out is $32,320.